STYLESHEET

 Technical information:

 Sizes.
-For socks, I use S, (M, L, XL) according to the width, and then list and for garments the sizes will be listed according to the measurement in cm for that section of the pattern.
+I have moved to a letter-based sizing system for all patterns except my first two published (which will be updated soon!).
 This will be followed by a glossary of abbreviations and the gauge, needle, notion and yarn information.

 Techniques section: